rseiler/irc-bot-reminder/README.md

-# IRC Bot ReminderConnects to a IRC server and listens to private messages.
+# IRC Bot Reminder

+Connects to a IRC server and listens to private messages.
+Send your messages to the bot and tell him when the message should be sent and to whom.

 ## Usage